bmflynn/spacecraftsdb/README.md

 # Spacecraft Database
-This is a database of spacecraft metadata and configuration.
+Spacecraft metadata and configuration database in JSON format.